EmbedJournal/embedjournal/_posts/2013-08-12-interface-7-segment-display-with-microcontroller.md

 So if you turn ON and OFF a light faster than that, you won't be able to notice the light going OFF.
 Our microcontroller instructions are operated in a few hundred nanoseconds, toggling a pin or a set of pins at 50 or 60 Hertz is no big deal.

-Here is a small video to demonstrate the concept of POV,
+In an older article, have already discussed [persistence of vision](/external-event-counter-seven-segment-displays/) at lengths.
+You can check that out if you have any uncertainties.
+Here is the video from that post, just in case you are too lazy to follow the link.

 {% include youtube.html src="IpFqXNPH1NU" %}